orkunirsoy/orkunirsoy.github.io/Thesis.md

 other mitigation strategies, and discuss the potential similarities and differences of our case with other types of false information dynamics.

-### Presentation at System Dynamics Society Security, Stability, and Resillience Special Interest Group Meeting
+### Presentation at System Dynamics Society Security, Stability, and Resilience Special Interest Group Meeting

 {% include youtube.html id="13XmXhQ8wTU" %}